-- (1) Includes 4,231,807 shares of common stock issuable upon the exercise of outstanding options. - (2) Does not include purchase rights accruing under the 2014 Employee Stock Purchase Plan because the purchase right (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - (3) As of December 31, 2016, there were 660,115 shares available for grant under the 2014 Plan and 267,649 shares available for grant under the 2014 Employee Stock Purchase Plan. - (4) This amount is under the 2016 Inducement Equity Plan.
+- under the 2014 Plan that will entitle the holder to one share of common stock for each unit that vests over the holder's period of continued service with us - (2) Does not include purchase rights accruing under the 2014 Employee Stock Purchase Plan because the purchase right (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - (3) The calculation does not take into account the 29,100 shares of common stock subject to outstanding restricted stock units.
+Such shares will be issued at the time the restricted stock units vest, without any cash consideration payable for those shares. - (4) As of December 31, 2017, there were 741,965 shares available for grant under the 2014 Plan and 251,931 shares available for grant under the 2014 Employee Stock Purchase Plan. - (5) Consists of the 2016 Inducement Equity Plan.